Stability of EHI and regularity of MMD spaces: Local regularity for transient spaces

 Condition (HC) is a weaker condition than the condition that bounded harmonic functions in $B(x_0, 2r)$ are continuous in $B(x_0, r)$.
-We show in Example \ref{E:8.2} an example of MMD $(\sX, d, \sE, \sF, m)$ that (HC) holds but there is a bounded harmonic function in $B(x_0, 2r)$ that is not continuous at $x_0$.
+We show in Example \ref{E:8.3} an example of a MMD space $(\sX, d, \sE, \sF, m)$ such that (HC) holds but there is a bounded harmonic function in $B(x_0, 2r)$ that is not continuous at $x_0$ and in Example \ref{E:8.cylinder} we use the infinite product spaces studied in \cite{BSC} to give an example of a space which does not satisfy (HC).

 Note that it follows from the definition of $\sE$-nest in Section \ref{S:2}, if $\{F_n; n\geq 1\}$ is an $\sE$-nest, then so is $\{ K_n; n\geq 1\}$, where $K_n={\rm supp} [1_{F_n}m]$.
 Thus without loss of generality, in this paper we always assume that the $\sE$-nest in {\rm (HC)} has the property that $F_n= {\rm supp} [1_{F_n}m]$ for every $n\geq 1$.
 For an $\sE$-nest $\{F_n\}$, $\sN=\sX \setminus \cup_n F_n$ is $\sE$-polar and, in particular, has zero $m$-measure.